-It’s a little hard to say exactly what I would have done differently.
-On the one hand, I don’t regret my choice to go to the school I did.
+It’s hard to say exactly what I would have done differently.
+On the one hand, I don’t regret my choice to attend the school I did.
 I met fascinating people there, got an excellent education, made unforgettable memories, kicked off my career, and had a wonderful experience.
-Practically everything that has happened in my life since — good, bad, and otherwise — stems back to that decision.
+Everything that has happened in my life since — good, bad, and otherwise — stems back to that decision.

 But at the same time, going into the decision the way I did, with no real plan and no thought to the long-term consequences, was a big money mistake.
 I won’t necessarily say I wish I made a different choice because I don’t.
 However, I do wish that I had approached the decision differently.

 Given a chance to go back, I would take that decision more seriously and weigh in all the factors.
-I would take an honest look at the true cost of being 23 years old and having nearly $170,000 in debt.
-I may or may not have ultimately come to the same decision, but going into it with nothing but hope and a shrug was not the right move.
+I would take an honest look at the actual cost of being 23 years old and having nearly $170,000 in debt.
+I may or may not have ultimately made the same decision, but going into it with nothing but hope and a shrug was not the right move.

-One thing I’ve come to realize since I started to get serious about my finances is that there are a lot of ideas circulating about what you’re “supposed to do” with your money.
-Go to this school, buy that car or house, take this expensive trip because “you deserve it.”
-But the thing is, a lot of that oft-repeated cultural money advice is not very good.
+One thing I’ve realized since I started to get serious about my finances is that there are a lot of ideas circulating about what you’re “supposed to do” with your money.
+Go to this school, buy that car or house, and take this expensive trip because “you deserve it.”
+But, a lot of that oft-repeated cultural money advice is not very good.

 Personal finance should always be personal first and financial second.
-The most positive shift in my financial wellness came when I started to make my decisions based on my understanding and what felt right to me.
+The most positive shift in my financial wellness came when I started making decisions based on my understanding and what felt right to me.
 Not what the people around me were doing or telling me I should do.

 That is the one thing I would recommend to everyone when it comes to debt or any other big money decision.
 Do a little research on your own, talk to people whom you trust, and decide for yourself what makes the most sense for your situation.
 Following along with what everyone else is doing, or what you’re “supposed to do,” is a quick way to get into trouble.

-Just about everything I now know about money all stems back to this one mistake.
+Everything I now know about money all stems back to this one mistake.
 Getting into this deep hole with debt is what convinced me to start getting serious about money in the first place.
-That’s why I started reading awesome personal finance books, following blogs and podcasts, and soaking up everything I could about building a better relationship with money.
+That’s why I started reading awesome personal finance books, following blogs and podcasts and soaking up everything I could about building a better relationship with money.

 If I were to boil it down to one thing, I’d say the importance of financial education.
 Most of us don’t receive the benefit of formal education about money.
 That means it falls to us to go out and seek our own financial learning.
 Whatever your interest or learning style, there’s something out there for you.
 Starting to learn some of the basics is the first step to totally transforming your life with money.

 Money can be scary.
 The financial problems that we all face at one point or another feel massive and overwhelming.
-What’s worse, they make us feel ashamed, guilty, isolated from the people around us.
+Worse, they make us feel ashamed, guilty, and isolated from the people around us.
 As if somehow, we’re solely to blame for our challenges, and there’s no one else in a similar situation.

 Just remember, whatever your personal money mistakes or challenges, you’re not alone.
 These are normal things that everyone goes through at different points in life.
 And every one of them is solvable.
 It may take time and hard work, and it may mean putting some other things on hold, but I assure you, you are bigger than whatever financial struggles you face.